fbpx

 • One 8 ounce glass of cows’ milk contains proteins and other foreign components, including sugars such as Neu5gc, that many people’s bodies do not recognize, initiating an immune response, which results in inflammation.(1,2) Additionally, cows’ milk is the main dietary source of the sugar molecule D-galactose which has been linked to inflammation and oxidative stress.(3,4) Chronic inflammation is associated with a host of diseases and health-related issues, but it is also the greatest inhibitor of recovery from intense training, which presents a huge problem for athletes.

-• An athlete relies on quality blood flow and endothelial cell function to produce premium outputs, but dairy products contain loads of saturated fats and, even worse, trans fats, which can constrict blood vessels and slow blood flow to working muscles, ultimately inhibiting performance.(5, 6)
+• An athlete relies on endothelial cell function and increased blood flow to produce premium outputs, but dairy products contain high quantities of saturated fats, which can constrict blood vessels and impede blood flow to working muscles,(5) setting the stage for poor performance.(5, 6)

-• Cows’ milk and other dairy foods are low in antioxidants, which are necessary for combating exercise-induced free radicals.(7) If not eliminated, these inflammatory free radicals can cause lasting damage to our cells, prolonging recovery and increasing the risk of chronic diseases.(8) A whole food, plant-based diet, free of dairy products, has 64 times more antioxidant content than a diet of animal foods, allowing for improved blood oxygen flow and reducing inflammation.(7)
+• Cows’ milk and other dairy foods are low in antioxidants, which are necessary for combating exercise-induced free radicals.(7) If not eliminated, these inflammatory free radicals can cause lasting damage to our cells, prolonging recovery and increasing the risk of chronic diseases.(8) Plant-based foods have 64 times more antioxidants compared to animal foods,(7) meaning a diet rich in plants will have more power to decrease inflammatory markers.(9)

 References →